Hex MCP Server

 Connect to other MCP Clients

-Hex MCP Server is also supported in clients outside of Claude, Cursor, and ChatGPT.
-Any tool that supports MCP integrations can be linked to the Hex MCP Server, and you can embed the MCP Server URL in an internal tool, or a tool for which a native integration is not yet available.
+Hex MCP Server can be used by MCP Clients other than Claude and Cursor.
+Any tool that supports MCP integrations can be linked to the Hex MCP Server, including internal tools or other tools for which a native integration is not yet available.

 To connect to another MCP client, open your configuration file and add the Hex MCP server configuration: